alex-courtis/way-displays/README.md

 A wlroots based compositor that supports the WLR Output Management protocol.

 way-displays is blessed for the [sway](https://swaywm.org/) and [river](https://github.com/riverwm/river).
-It may work on others.
+It may work on others; please tell me of your experiences!

-[Hpyrland](https://hyprland.org/) provides all way-displays functionality and you may experience issues.
+[Hpyrland](https://hyprland.org/) already provides all the features of `way-displays`.
+It may function, however it is explicitly not supported and you will likely experience problems.
+Please do not raise issues.

 way-displays must be run as a daemon, a background server process.
 It will respond to your configuration changes as well as state changes such as plugging in a monitor or closing the lid.